openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

    progression through the course.
 For more information, see `Course Navigation Changes`_ on the Open edX portal.

-*  The **Course** page includes breadcrumb navigation that learners can select from any course page to return to the course outline.
+*  The **Course** page now includes breadcrumb navigation that learners can select from any course page to return to the course outline.

-*  The video player uses HLS video playback when YouTube videos are not available.
-   HLS causes the player to continually check each learner's internet connection and adjust video playback, so that learners are always viewing the highest quality video possible for their Internet connection.
+*  The video player now uses HLS video playback when YouTube videos are not available.
+HLS causes the player to continually check each learner's internet connection and adjust video playback, so that learners are always viewing the highest quality video possible for their internet connection.

 *  Search functionality is available on the **Outline** page.